antonioChristofoletti/course-linux/README.md

     - example: `head -n 4 foo.txt`.
 - `less`: It only print some lines of a text file, It is on demand, pressing enter the command show more lines in the terminal;
     - example: `less foo.txt`.
+- `grep`: Used as a filter to find string.
+    - Example: `cat google.txt | grep "Larry Page and Sergey Brin"`.
+- `which`: show the location of execution file.
+    - Example: `which firefox`
+- `wc`: show the quantity of characters in a file
+    - `-l` show quantity of lines, `-c` show quantity of characters, `-w` quantity words
+    - Example: `w -lcw *.txt`

 ### Compacting